mipmop01/Beat-Station/README.md

 # Information
 This is a code used in a Brazilian server.
 Everyone is welcome to contribute though.
+README UPDATE ABOUT NEW MUSIC: I've implemented new lobby music to play.
+All the rights goes to their respective owners.
+Github user "nopm" takes no ownership & credit for the songs.
+All the rights to the respective producers.
+If you are one of the producers and have an issue with the song(s), please send me a PM and i'll remove it immediatly.
+Thanks!

 # Getting the code
 The more complicated and easier to update method is using git.